OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 ```

 If that's the case, you are now able to see the complete network traffic that is sent and received by the mobile phone.
 This includes also DNS, DHCP and any other form of communication and can therefore be quite "noisy".
 You should therefore know how to use [DisplayFilters in Wireshark](https://wiki.wireshark.org/DisplayFilters "DisplayFilters") or know [how to filter in tcpdump](https://danielmiessler.com/study/tcpdump/#gs.OVQjKbk "A tcpdump Tutorial and Primer with Examples") to focus only on the relevant traffic for you.

+> Man-in-the-middle attacks work against any device and operating system as the attack is executed on OSI Layer 2 through ARP Spoofing.
+When you are MITM you might not be able to see clear text data, as the data in transit might be encrypted by using TLS, but it will give you valuable information about the hosts involved, the protocols used and the ports the app is communicating with.

 As an example we will now redirect all requests from a Xamarin app to our interception proxy in the next section.